ResEnv/chain-api/README.md

 -------------------

-When a resource has a related collection (e.g. a parent resource has a "children" relation), there are several possible ways to represent it.
+When a resource has a related collection (e.g. a parent resource has a "children" relation), it will be represented with a collection resource.
+The resource might have "next", "previous", or "last" links to handle pagination.

-_Note - this section is pretty speculative, and we probably won't allow the full flexibility of all these different related collection formats_
+If the application can add items to the collection, it can have a `createForm` link.
+See the section on forms for details.

-### A single link to the collection as a separate resource
+For instance, the following parent resource has a `children` collection:

 ```json
 {